HugoHof/project-2024-VizLeGame/milestone_1/Milestone_1.md

 > - Why is your approach original?

 We want to show the success of video games over the years.
 The video games are developed for specific platforms.
 It is interesting to show which platforms was the more popular on a given period.
 The video games are also caracterize by their genres.
-There are multiple genre of video games and we want to show the evolution of the genre over the years and how the genre are partitioned. we can also linked genre to developers to see wether they stick to some genre or have a wide variety of genre.
+There are multiple genre of video games and we want to show the evolution of the genre over the years and how the genre are partitioned.
+We can also linked genre to developers to see wether they stick to some genre or have a wide variety of genre.

 > - What source of inspiration do you take?
 Visualizations that you found on other websites or magazines (might be unrelated to your data).

+We took inspirations from previous years projects and we wanted to have a dataset from videogames. we would like to work on vizualizations based on video games since this domain quickly evlolved during this last 20 years.
+We would like to understand the cacteristics of this evalution.